 Then, select how to display the analysis object via the command line.

-You can choose among three options: 3D Faces, 2D Solid, Mesh.
+You can choose among three options: 3D Faces, 2D Solid, and Mesh.

 - 3D Faces – This will import a block that contains all the single three-dimensional faces (triangles) of the terrain model.